Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

 ## Kubernetes - ReplicaSet

-😃 In the journey of learning **Kubernetes** you come up to **Replicasets**, what does it mean, why we're using and  where we use it, I'm gonna clear all the doubts that comes up you're beginner as a newbie, Let's see what is this all about, and what is the role it plays in the world of **Kubernetes**
+😃 In the journey of learning **Kubernetes** you come up to **Replicasets**, what does it mean, why we're using and  where we use it, I'll try to clear some of the doubts that comes up to you as a newbie, Let's see what it is all about, and what is the role it plays in the world of **Kubernetes**

 ![Let's begin](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3axweeif90n6rtn8vjcp.gif align="center")

-A Replicaset simply means, it replicates pods, like you can have an n number of pods, 1 replica means it controls one pod, under the hood of a replica set the main important concept labels, let's see in detail what it is all about and explore what exactly replicates means, use-cases, and many more...
+A Replicaset simply means, it replicates pods, like you can have an n number of pods, 1 replica means it controls one pod, under the hood of a replicaset there is a central important concept called labels, let's see in detail what it is all about and explore what exactly replicates means, use cases, and many more...

 ### which problem it solves?

-It automatically replicates and it's making sure a certain number of pods run all the time as you mentioned in your manifest file.
+It automatically replicates and it makes sure a certain number of pods run all the time as you mentioned in your manifest file.

 Before we dive in we want to understand some terms